NicholasRabbit/Computer-Architecture/CSAPP/Notes of Labs.md

 ```

 Note that in line 32 it is to move `0x8(%ebp)`  where the address of the linked list is stored, not `0x4(%ebp)`, because there is an implicit pushing for the address of the following instruction after `call Sum`.
+Thus, when a new stack is established for `sum`, the offset from the

 1.2.3) Then generate an object model of `sum.ys` by `make sum.yo`, note that the suffix is `.yo`, not `.ys`.
 Run it in the SEQ simulator.